RupankarCh/my-notes/Cloud Computing/readme.md

 - **Public Cloud**: This is the most common model. **Cloud services are owned and operated by a third-party provider and delivered over the public internet**.
 All hardware, software, and other supporting infrastructure are managed by the provider.
 Examples include AWS, Azure, and GCP.
 - **Private Cloud**: A **cloud environment dedicated to a single organization**.
 It can be physically located on the company's premises or hosted by a third-party provider.
 This model offers greater control and security but comes with higher costs.
 - **Hybrid Cloud**: A **mix of public and private cloud environments**.
 It allows data and applications to be shared between them.
 A common use case is running mission-critical applications on a private cloud while using the public cloud for less sensitive tasks like web development or big data analytics.

+# CSP (Cloud Service Providers)
+The cloud is not a single technology; it's a vast ecosystem of services.
+The three market leaders AWS, Azure, and GCP each have a unique philosophy but offer similar core functionalities.

+AWS (Amazon Web Services): As the pioneer, AWS has the **most mature and extensive service catalog**.
+It has a reputation for offering a deep and broad range of services, from basic compute and storage to advanced machine learning, robotics, and quantum computing.
+It's often seen as a **developer-centric platform**, giving users a high degree of granular control.

+Azure (Microsoft Azure): With its strong background in enterprise software, Azure is a **powerful choice for businesses already invested in Microsoft's ecosystem**.
+It integrates seamlessly with Windows Server, Active Directory, and Visual Studio.
+Azure has focused on providing a comprehensive PaaS (Platform as a Service) offering and has made significant strides in hybrid cloud capabilities.

+GCP (Google Cloud Platform): Leveraging Google's own internal infrastructure, GCP is a leader in big data, machine learning, and containerization.
+Its services for **data analytics**, such as **BigQuery and Cloud AI Platform, are top-tier**.
+GCP is often favored by tech startups and **companies with a strong focus on data-driven innovation**.

+# All three platforms offer services in the following fundamental categories:

+- Compute: **Services for running applications**, such as virtual machines (EC2, Azure VMs, Compute Engine) and serverless functions (Lambda, Azure Functions, Cloud Functions).
+- Storage: **Services for storing data**, including object storage (S3, Azure Blob Storage, Cloud Storage) and block storage.
+- Databases: A wide range of **database services**, from relational databases (RDS, Azure SQL DB, Cloud SQL) to NoSQL databases (DynamoDB, Cosmos DB, Cloud Firestore).
+- Networking: **Services to connect and secure resources**, such as virtual private clouds (VPC, VNet), load balancers, and DNS.